O Come, All Ye Faithful: Published versions

 The hymn was first published by John Francis Wade in his collection Cantus Diversi (1751), with four Latin verses, and music set in the traditional square notation used for medieval liturgical music.
 This version is in triple meter, contrary to modern versions.
 It was published again in the 1760 edition of Evening Offices of the Church.
 It also appeared in Samuel Webbe's An Essay on the Church Plain Chant (1782).

 The hymn tune also made its way to the Sacred Harp tradition, appearing as "Hither Ye Faithful, Haste with Songs of Triumph" in an 1860 collection.

 With "Herbei, o ihr Gläub'gen" a German translation of the Latin text was published in 1823 by Friedrich Heinrich Ranke.

 Lyrics

-These are the original four Latin verses as published by Wade, along with a literal translation and their metrical English translation by Frederick Oakeley.
+The carol has four original Latin verses as published in 1751 by John Francis Wade, plus the traditional metrical English translation by Frederick Oakeley from 1841.